rjj26/2048/README.md

     - Input: State
     - Output: Optimal (Predicted) Move/Action

+2. **MCTS Enchanced by Classification model**
+    - In simulation stage, instead of choosing a random move from the legal moves, we use the model to predict the optimal move instead

+### Other Agents (Not Submitted)

-2. **Regression Model**
+1.**Regression Model**
+   - SL model using Regression Convolutional Neural Network: doesn't perform well enough (time to train efficiently out of scope of project) but it is a cool idea
    - Input: State
    - Output: Predicted Score (not literal score, but the potential value of the current state ~ similar to heuristics)

-### Other Agents (Not Submitted)

-1.
+   - Potential: Use similar to greedy agent or incorporate into an MCTS

 ### Test Results